vicwomg/pikaraoke/docs/README.md

 pikaraoke
 ```

-Virtual env users: note that if you close your terminal, you'll need to run
+Virtual env users: note that if you close your terminal between launches, you'll need to run:
-`source ~/.venv/bin/activate` again before launching pikaraoke again.
+`source ~/.venv/bin/activate` before launching pikaraoke again.

 ### More Options